Looking for 47 Lead Generation Tips and Marketing Tactics for Accountants?

 42) Listing Buying: On the other end of EDDM is targeted list buying, which can also be profitable.
 The more specific, targeted, and well researched your list is, the better.
 Then crafting the initial letter and sending up the follow ups (note: if you go this route, I HIGHLY recommend doing a “3 step” letter, meaning you’re sending 3 letters, spread over 10 days, to maximize your response.

 45) Testimonials: Adding a testimonial can be one of the most effective ways to build trust and credibility.
-We recommend putting a testimonial on every single page, with a picture, and name of the person who gave it.
-I also recommend bolded the biggest benefit that person received from your service.
+We recommend putting a testimonial on every single page, with a picture, and the name of the person who gave it.
+I also recommend, in bold, the biggest benefit that person received from your service.

 46) Navigation: Having simple, easy to read tabs and font is critical for keeping someone on your website.
 Nothing can turn someone off faster than a confusing layout, making it difficult to actually find the content they need or want to read.
 Keep a basic 4-7 tabs at the top, and make sure this is the “primary” highly sought after content on your website.
 Do not prioritize all content equally.